Ari Siiriäinen: Early life

 Siiriäinen was born on 16th of November 1939 in Viipuri, Finland but was evacuated in a splint basket to Helsinki when he was just few weeks old, after Winter War had started.

 He grew up in Helsinki and graduated from Normal Lyceum of Helsinki in 1958.
 After serving in the army as a conscript, he started studying geology in the University of Helsinki, but soon changed his major to archaeology.

 Career

 Shortly after becoming a student of archaeology, Siiriäinen was hired for a summer job to excavate in Lapland in 1960.

 He was selected as the professor of archaeology in the University of Helsinki in 1983, after his predecessor Carl Fredrik Meinander had retired.

 Siiriäinen worked as a visiting researcher in University of California, Berkeley in 1978-1979 and as a visiting professor in State University of New York in 1994.

 Siiriäinen was a founding member of The Archaeological Society of Finland and acted as its chairman in 2002.

 Illness and death

 Shortly after retiring, Siiriäinen was diagnosed with cancer and heart disease in 2003, after returning from his last expedition to South America.
-Siiriäinen died to cancer on 9th of December 2004.
+Siiriäinen died of cancer on 9th of December 2004.
 Before his passing, he stated that "I'll die as a happy man".